DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

     - 802.11ac is also know as “VERY HIGH THROUGHPUT” (VHT) WI-FI

 - FCS (FRAME CHECK SEQUENCE)
-    - Same as in an ETHERNET FRAME, used to check for errors
+    - Same as in an ethernet frame, used to check for errors

 ---

 802.11 ASSOCIATION PROCESS

-- ACCESS POINTS bridge traffic between wireless STATIONS and other DEVICES
+- ACCESS POINTS bridge traffic between wireless stations and other devices
 - For a STATION to send traffic through the AP, it must be associated with the AP
-- There are THREE 802.11 CONNECTION STATES:
+- There are three 802.11 CONNECTION STATES:
-    - NOT AUTHENTICATED, NOT ASSOCIATED
+    - Not authenticated, not associated
-    - AUTHENTICATED, NOT ASSOCIATED
+    - Authenticated, not associated
-    - AUTHENTICATED and ASSOCIATED
+    - Authenticated and associated

-- The STATION must be AUTHENTICATED and ASSOCIATED with the AP to send traffic through it
+- The STATION must be authenticated and associated with the AP to send traffic through it

 ![image](https://github.com/psaumur/CCNA/assets/106411237/568d795d-41ee-4afd-908d-858297e89c6c)